-Are you looking for a way to grow with your B2B SaaS company, but do not exactly know how?
-Setting up a growth strategy will guide you in the right direction.
+Are you unsure how to achieve growth and reach your ambitions as a B2B software company?
+Setting up an effective growth strategy will guide you in the right direction.
 But what is a growth strategy exactly?
 In the early stages, fast-growing B2B SaaS companies often have a range of possible growth paths to follow.

 What direction to take with the product?
 Does it make sense to develop a deep or broad product offering?
 And how to make the most of the current resources?

 Written by Andreas Davies Sandbu, Head of Operational Excellence at Viking Venture

 Having a large opportunity space for growth, both commercially and product-wise, is generally a positive for scale-up companies.
 However, having a range of options also comes with a risk.
 It may guide the company in a suboptimal direction due to lack of focus and pursuing opportunities ad hoc.

-Defining and executing an articulated growth strategy helps you focus.
+Defining and executing an articulated business growth strategy helps you focus.
 It forces you and your teams to prioritize key areas and align strategic initiatives across the organization.
 This in turn ensures you make the most of your current resources.

 Getting the growth strategy right has many benefits for B2B SaaS companies.
 The aim should be to execute this growth strategy efficiently in a fast-growth environment with limited resources.
-However, it is essential to highlight that a growth strategy is not carved in stone for the next three-to-five years.
-Market conditions might change, the company’s development might not go as planned, new attractive opportunities might arise and unforeseen events might happen.
-One benefit of a smaller company is the ability to be agile and adaptable.
-Therefore, B2B SaaS companies need to leverage these benefits by reassessing and updating their growth strategy from time to time.
-This will help to establish the right priorities and define whether the focus areas are correct as the company develops over time.
+However, it is essential to highlight that a growth strategy is not carved in stone for the next 3-5 years.